Louisville beats Cincy 24-7 for Keg of Nails and Fenway Bowl

+“It was all about closing the chapter.
+Closing the coach Satterfield chapter,” said Branch, the Patriots Super Bowl MVP who temporarily took over the Cardinals (8-5) when Satterfield left Louisville for Cincinnati (9-4).

+“I'm enjoying it.
+I'm relishing it," said Branch, who will return to his job as director of player development and hand the team over to Jeff Brohm.
+"As of now, I'm retiring.”

-With a gridiron laid out over the diamond and “Fenway Park” in the end zones using the baseball team's traditional font, Jordan scored from 49 yards out at the end of the first quarter and 40 at the end of the second to help clinch the Keg of Nails for Louisville (8-5).
+With a gridiron laid out over the diamond and “Fenway Park” painted in the end zones using the traditional Red Sox font, Jordan scored from 49 yards out at the end of the first quarter and 40 at the end of the second.

-Brock Domann hit Marshon Ford for another score on a 40-degree day when both teams struggled to pass — or even hold onto the ball, with the Bearcats (9-4) fumbling three times (recovering one).
+Brock Domann hit Marshon Ford for another score on a 40-degree day when both teams struggled to pass — or even hold onto the ball.
+The Bearcats fumbled three times, losing two; Louisville fumbled twice and had two interceptions.

+“I’m disappointed today.
+I wish I had been able to do more for these kids,” said Cincinnati interim coach Kerry Coombs, who will be turning things over to Satterfield.
+“But I promise you this: These two weeks, I will count these two weeks as two of the greatest weeks of my life.”

-Evan Prater connected with Wyatt Fischer for the Bearcats' only score, barely getting off the pass before he was brought down.
-Ford cut back across the field from the 20 and outraced his defender to the end zone to make it 7-7 early in the second quarter.
+Evan Prater, who was sacked seven times, connected with Wyatt Fischer for the Bearcats' only score, barely getting off the pass before he was brought down.
+Fischer cut back across the field from the 20 and outraced his defender to the end zone to make it 7-7 early in the second quarter.

-But the Cardinals shut them out from there, earning bragging rights in the Ohio River rivalry that dates to 1929 but had been dormant since Louisville joined the Atlantic Coast Conference in 2014.
-Louisville players did flips on the field afterward, passing around the Keg of Nails awarded to the rivalry game winner.

 FLEXIBLE FENWAY